geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 <b>Thoughts to ponder on performance:</b>
 <br>
 Have you considered that a call to a well-written microservice should compare favorably in terms of request/response time to a call between your app and a database?
-In my experience, <b>many assume that the DB calls are much faster</b>.
+In my experience, <b>many assume that the DB (database)calls are much faster</b>.
 If that is always the case, then you are dealing with a poorly written microservice or framework.

 Have you also considered how CPU-expensive all of the ORM (or equivalent custom DB code) serialization/shredding logic is?
 I routinely see the noun objects 'shredded' across numerous tables in most apps I review.
-- When every (PUT/POST) object write is updating multiple tables (and associated indexes) and every (GET) object read invokes the inverse logic required to reconstitute the same object from those same tables & indexes - with corresponding joins - <b>this is (often) an expensive use of your most costly, must-stay-up, OLTP hosting machines.</b> You usually need to <b>look no further than this to find why many apps have such slow timings</b> as I shared in chapter 1.
+- When every (PUT/POST) object write is updating multiple tables (and associated indexes) and every (GET) object read invokes the inverse logic required to reconstitute the same object from those same tables & indexes - with corresponding joins - <b>this is (often) an expensive use of your most costly, must-stay-up, OLTP (Online Transaction Processing) hosting machines.</b> You usually need to <b>look no further than this to find why many apps have such slow timings</b> as I shared in chapter 1.
 - Add to that any filtered GET query logic running on those very same machines because it got jammed into the same app logic.
 Monoliths (which tend to be scale-up vs scale-out systems) have enough trouble running out of headroom already.
 Why make it worse by burning your precious CPU cycles on such?
 - In contrast, the journaled nouns write to two tables on a write, read from one table on a GET.
 And they offload filtered queries to the query service running on designated (and often cheaper) machines that don’t burn your precious OLTP CPU cycles at all.